THE REALITY OF FINDING WORK IN BERLIN IN 2023

 It’s not all doom and gloom, but we believe honesty’s important.
 In fact, it’s one of our core values and the foundation of what we’re all about here at The Berlin Life.
 We feel it’s critical to learn about the reality of working in Berlin long before you pack your bags and move here.
 If you’re aware of potential obstacles you might face, you’ll be better equipped to overcome them.

 That’s why we’re here to tell you about the challenges, offer up tips (some things we learned the hard way), and point you to resources to help you navigate the overwhelming experience of looking for work in Germany, like this “quick check” from Make it Germany which offers up an evaluation on your chances of finding work.

 Why It Can Be Hard To Find Work In Berlin

-It depends on a number of factors, like what you do for a living, which languages you speak, whether or not you need a work permit, your level of education, where you live, and more.
+It depends on several factors, like what you do for a living, which languages you speak, if you need a work permit, your level of education, how much money you have, your gender, your age, and sooooooo much more.

 1) Finding a job in Berlin is easier if your job is in demand

 If you work in an industry and/or a profession that’s in demand, it’s definitely going to be way easier for you to find a job in Berlin.
 In-demand professions and industries span: